MicrosoftDocs/win32/desktop-src/shell/ienumuseridentity-clone.md

-﻿---
+---
-Description: 'IEnumUserIdentity::Clone is not supported and may be altered or unavailable in the future.
-Instead, use User Accounts with Fast User Switching and Remote Desktop.' ms.assetid: 'dde9afca-db8d-41ba-afa0-94eadecb695b'
+Description: IEnumUserIdentityClone is not supported and may be altered or unavailable in the future.
+Instead, use User Accounts with Fast User Switching and Remote Desktop. ms.assetid: dde9afca-db8d-41ba-afa0-94eadecb695b
-title: 'IEnumUserIdentity::Clone method'
+title: IEnumUserIdentityClone method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IEnumUserIdentity::Clone method